Another Perfect Murder

 whatever we had told the police.

-enquiries with the guests who were at my in-law’s place.
+The police also made inquiries with the guests who were at my in-law’s place.
 The piece of

 information of Sujay joining late raised suspicions, but he fended it with the

-him looking into the open car bonnet.
+excuse of car battery trouble.
+Luckily for him the neighbour's CCTV had him on camera looking into the open car bonnet.
 Lucky for him!

 The police